So, you have decided to pack your bags and move somewhere else from GoDaddy webmail, right?

 You get 30 GB of cloud space.
 This you can use with Google Drive or with your email.

-You get all the office apps including Google Docs, Google Sheets, Google Slides, Google Keep, Google Hangouts (for chatting and video calling), Google Chat, Google Sites and a litany of other apps, no matter what G Suite plan you’re using.
+You get all the office apps including Google Docs, Google Sheets, Google Slides, Google Keep, Google Hangouts (for chatting and video calling), Google Chat, Google Sites and a litany of other apps, no matter what Google Workspace (formerly G Suite) plan you’re using.

 Some things that vary according to the money you are spending: